brian-ho/MKThink-Presentation-1/content.md

 <img class='fragment' src='images/grasshopper.png'></img>

 <p class='fragment'>An imperative/algorithmic visual programming language ... for geometry!</p>
+Note: I'm a huge fan!

 ###What it looks like:
 ![canvas](images/gh canvas.png)

 A mess, basically.
+Note: Spaghetti monster.

 ###What it looks like, closer:
 ![primitives](images/gh primitives.png)

 Data in, data out.
 Simple!
 And extensible.
+Note: Each component is a little function.